grammyjs/website/site/docs/hosting/fly.md

 When our `Dockerfile` is run, it copies everything from the directory over to the Docker image.
 For Node.js applications, some directories like `node_modules` are going to be rebuilt anyway so there's no need to copy them.
 Create a `.dockerignore` file and add `node_modules` to it to do this.
-You can also use the `.dockerignore` to skip unused project assets and any other files which aren't needed at runtime.
+You can also use `.dockerignore` to not copy any other files which aren't needed at runtime.

 ## Reference